PX4/PX4-user_guide/en/config/battery.md

 PX4 provides a number of (progressively more effective) methods that can be used to estimate the capacity:

 1. [Basic Battery Settings](#basic_settings) (default): raw measured voltage is compared to the range between "empty" and "full" voltages.
-This results in "course" estimates because measured voltage (and its corresponding capacity) will fluctuate under load.
+This results in coarse estimates because measured voltage (and its corresponding capacity) will fluctuate under load.
 1. [Voltage-based Estimation with Load Compensation](#load_compensation): Counteracts the effects of loading on the capacity calculation.
 1. [Voltage-based Estimation with Current Integration](#current_integration): Fuses the load-compensated voltage-based estimate for the available capacity with a current-based estimate of the charge that has been consumed.
 This results in a capacity estimate that is comparable to that of a smart battery.